kaloan/Inkscape/notes.md

 # Constuctions

-Rhombus is done by intersecting two triangles. <br>
+- Rhombus is done by intersecting two triangles.
+- Straight line horizontal/vertical by bezier + hold \<Ctrl\> (which is used to restrict angle to nearest 15deg).

 # Object operations